IanZYYap/android-testing-for-azure-sdk/README.md

 - ported service samples that are set up to run within an Android environment, and may be configured as instrumented tests to be automatically run.
 - instrumented tests to address specific issues identified by users or the Animal Sniffer plugin.
 - a Github Actions file to run all instrumented tests with an API level 26 emulator during CI.
+- `WikiAdditions.md`, which contains information on sampled/tested service libraries that could be added to the existing [Android Support](https://github.com/Azure/azure-sdk-for-java/wiki/Android-Support) page of the wiki.

 The current structure, subject to change, contains two apps:
 - `azure-android-compat`, which contains a small number of instrumented tests.